aminalhazwani/blog.newsboy.co/_posts/2014-10-31-the-influence-of-social-media-on-news.md

 summary:    How social media influences journalism?
 An interesting article from the NYT shows how Facebook has radically changed the way we consume news.
 Two reports from the Pew Research Center show how the engagment changes depanding on our source.
 Are we reading from a social network, from a search query or are we directly visiting the publisher website?
 ---

+Today I've read some interesting articleas about the influence of social media and social networks on news and journalism.
+The first article is from the New York Times and it shows in specific the influence of Facebook on media.
+The last two articles are from the Pew Research Center.
+They analyze more statistically speaking what happens if we arrive to an article from a social network, from a search query or if we directly access the newspaper website.

+I attach here below some interesting statements from the articles.

 #### How facebook is changing the way its users consume journalism
 → [New York Times](http://www.nytimes.com/2014/10/27/business/media/how-facebook-is-changing-the-way-its-users-consume-journalism.html?smid=fb-nytimes&smtyp=cur&bicmp=AD&bicmlukp=WT.mc_id&bicmst=1409232722000&bicmet=1419773522000&_r=0)